In This Article

 Escada Candy Love

-Think about the way it looks and how you’ll think it will smell.
-It’s that, but better.
+The exterior offers a clue as to the aroma.
 The standout notes are apple, rose, and vanilla whipped cream.
 It sounds sweet, and it is, but there’s enough rose in there to balance the sweetness without muting it.
 It’s fruity, fluffy, and so much fun to wear.

 Valentino Uomo Born In Roma Yellow Dream

-This fragrance is so crazy, special, and made up of absolutely everything I love.
-Let’s get right into the notes because they’re specifically what makes this a standout.
+This fragrance is so crazy, special, and made up of absolutely everything we love.
 Born In Roma Yellow Dream opens with mandarin orange and pineapple.
 The heart is made up of a gingerbread accord, and the base is vanilla and cedar.
-It’s so unique and cool.
-I am obsessed with all of those notes.
-You never see pineapple or gingerbread in a scent, especially combined.

 Mugler Angel Nova

-This fragrance is already iconic because it’s Mugler.
-Mugler wrote the book on wild combinations of notes that make for unforgettable scents.
+This fragrance is already iconic because it’s Mugler, a house that wrote the book on wild combinations of notes that make for unforgettable scents.
 Angel Nova is a delicious, more approachable take on the Angel franchise.
-It is equal parts fruity and floral, with a base of woods to give it some texture.
-The top kicks off with a juicy red pairing of lychee and raspberry, with a heart of rose, and woods and benzoin, which is similar to vanilla, at the base.
+It is equal parts fruity and floral, with a base of wood to give it some texture.
+The top kicks off with a juicy red pairing of lychee and raspberry, with a heart of rose, and wood, and benzoin, which is similar to vanilla, at the base.

 This is a bright, fruity scent with an intellectual side.
 The notes in the scent are very well balanced, making for lovely wear on the skin that only gets better with time.